When My Baby Dachshund Becomes An Adult: What Changes?

 Since adult doxies have suddenly developed a higher level of energy, they tend to exhibit destructive behaviors when they are bored.
 It is important to keep them active and give them plenty of opportunities to exercise.

 Socialization should not also be forgotten.
 Adult dogs need stimulation.
 Expose your doxie to new experiences, things, sounds, people, and places.
 This should help your four-legged bestie to become more adjusted to its environment.

 Your dog starts to grow slowly at this time.
 In fact, since dachshunds are relatively smaller dogs, they stop growing at a much earlier stage.
 For this reason, you need to make sure you give an appropriate amount of food.
 Avoid overfeeding your doxie as this may lead to obesity.

-One of the pleasures in life is to watch your beloved doxie grow up.
-You had the chance to observe how dogs transition from being puppies to adults, from small to big, and from clumsy to skilled.
+One of the best pleasures in life is to watch your beloved doxie grow up.
+You have the chance to observe how your four-legged buddy transitioned from being a puppy to an adult, from small to big, and from clumsy to skilled.